Melibe coleman. Romblon, Philippines, March 2017)

 This specimen of Melibe colemani is quite large, it is well sized in the 4-5 cm range.
 (Romblon, Philippines, March 2017)

-This is not the only oddity.
-Its body is formed of a network of tubes, of a whitish beige color, which are in fact digestive glands.
-On its back, they extend in imposing excrescences, called cerata.
+That's not the only oddity.
+Its body is made up of a network of whitish-beige tubes, which are in fact digestive glands.
+On its back, they extend into imposing excrescences, called cerata.

-I admit, I didn't know any of this until I saw my first Melibe colemani... 😍 Besides, even when I have it in front of me, the first time, I can't see anything!
+I admit, I didn't know any of this until I saw my first Melibe colemani... 😍 In fact, even when I first look at it, I can't see a thing!

 Very difficult to spot